 Reverend Maurice J. Nutt, C.Ss.R., D.Min.

-Originally from St. Louis, Missouri, Rev Maurice J. Nutt, C.Ss.R., D.Min. has been ordained a Roman Catholic priest in the Redemptorist Congregation for 28 years.
+Originally from St. Louis, Missouri, Father Maurice J. Nutt, C.Ss.R. has been ordained a Roman Catholic priest in the Redemptorist Congregation for 30 years.
 He earned a Doctor of Ministry Degree in Preaching from Aquinas Institute of Theology in St. Louis; a Master of Theology Degree from Xavier University of Louisiana in New Orleans, Louisiana; a Master of Divinity Degree from Catholic Theological Union in Chicago, Illinois; and a Bachelor of Arts Degree in Philosophy and Communication from Holy Redeemer College in Waterford, Wisconsin.
-In June of 2001, he completed a Leadership Program for Senior Executives in State and Local Government from the John F. Kennedy School of Government at Harvard University, Cambridge, Massachusetts.
+In June of 2001, he completed the Leadership Program for Senior Executives in State and Local Government from the John F. Kennedy School of Government at Harvard University, in Cambridge, Massachusetts.

-Father Nutt is a member of the academic advisory committee of the Association for the Study of Religion in South Africa.
-He serves on the Board of Directors of the Spiritual Directors of Color Network and Liguori Academy, a private independent high school in Philadelphia that promotes urban student academic success.
-He has written three books: Thea Bowman: In My Own Words, Advent and Christmas Wisdom from St. Alphonsus Liguori, and Lent and Easter Wisdom from St. Alphonsus Liguori.
+Father Nutt is the author of Thea Bowman: In My Own Words, Advent and Christmas Wisdom from St. Alphonsus Liguori, and Lent and Easter Wisdom from St. Alphonsus Liguori.
 Father Nutt is also a contributor to the African American Catholic Youth Bible, published by St. Mary’s Press in 2015.
-He contributed a book chapter titled, “A Sankofa Moment: Exploring A Genealogy of Justice” for the book, Ain’t Gonna Let Nobody Turn Me Around – Contemplation and Justice.
-(Church Publishing, 2017) His latest book, a biography of his mentor, Sister Thea Bowman, titled, Thea Bowman: Faithful and Free published by Liturgical Press to be released in 2018.
+His latest book, a biography of his mentor, Sister Thea Bowman, titled, Thea Bowman: Faithful and Free.
 He has also published many articles about preaching, theology, evangelization and social justice.
-Rev. Dr. Nutt’s academic areas of research and interest include: pastoral theology, homiletics, African American culture and spirituality and the intersection of ecclesiology and the work of justice.
-Father Nutt is a proud life member of Alpha Phi Alpha Fraternity, Inc.
+Rev. Dr. Nutt’s areas of research and interests include pastoral theology, homiletics, African American culture, and the intersectionality of the Church and the work of justice.
+He is a proud active Life-Member of Alpha Phi Alpha Fraternity, Incorporated.